 - A message will pop up asking you to assign your agents a role and a CTI :

-- Assign Salesforce Permission Sets to control access to Talkdesk components (admin settings, reporting, etc.).
+- Assign Salesforce Permission Sets to control access to Talkdesk components (admin settings, reporting, and others.).

 - Assign the selected Talkdesk for Salesforce CTI.